brunokoga/Montevideo/ultimateMagic_dir/spells/oracleSVessel.md

 **Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

 The target gains all the benefits of your oracle's curse, with none of the penalties.
-In some cases, this has no effect (for example, a fighter with your haunted curse can't cast spells and doesn't gain any benefit from having additional spells known.
+In some cases, this has no effect (for example, a fighter with your haunted curse can't cast spells and doesn't gain any benefit from having additional spells known).